UKCloud/documentation/articles/managed-operations/man-sco-patching.md

 Ensuring that all devices and their operating systems are in a healthy, patch-ready state.

 The control and management of access and responsibilities for end users, including appropriate connectivity, security and accreditation if required.
-If access is required over government secure networks such as HSCN, Janet, RLI or PSN (including legacy networks), the customer is responsible for adhering to the Code of Connection.
+If access is required over government secure networks such as HSCN, Janet, MCN or PSN (including legacy networks), the customer is responsible for adhering to the Code of Connection.

 Allowing UKCloud access into customer environments to analyse and deploy any approved patches or software in order to provide a reliable service.